 ""

 The certificate in development economics gives students a solid foundation of analytical skills that will enable them to better understand the challenges created by world poverty.
 They will learn how economics can be used to address the problems of poverty and the impact of globalization on growth and development.
-Students will focus on such issues as: the relationship between population growth and economic growth, the major debates about food self-sufficiency and food security, how child labor and gender discrimination limit economic development, and what environmental problems are posed by economic development.
+Students will focus on such issues as the relationship between population growth and economic growth, the major debates about food self-sufficiency and food security, how child labor and gender discrimination limit economic development, and what environmental problems are posed by economic development.

 The certificate in development economics is open to any undergraduate student enrolled at the University of Wisconsin–Madison.

 The certificate in development economics is open to any undergraduate student enrolled at the University of Wisconsin–Madison.
-In order to declare the certificate, the student must have successfully completed A A E 215, ECON 101 or ECON 111.
 Contact the advisor listed under the Advising and Careers tab for more information or to declare the certificate.

-Introduction to Agricultural and Applied Economics
+A A E 101 Introduction to Agricultural and Applied Economics4

-Principles of Microeconomics
+ECON 101 Principles of Microeconomics4

-Principles of Economics-Accelerated Treatment
+ECON 111 Principles of Economics-Accelerated Treatment4

 The certificate requires five courses.